DURATION

 Driving

 Wake at sunrise to beat the heat, heading out on two wheels to explore the backroads of Habarana and Sigiriya.
-Following quiet country lanes, pedal through rural communities and witness village life as you spot farmers working in their rice fields, village vendors, fishermen by the lakes and more.
+Following quiet country lanes, pedal through rural communities and witness village life as you spot farmers working in their rice fields and kids walking to school.
 Out of the saddle, get ready to climb Sigiriya, also known as Lion Rock.
 This majestic 5th-century fortress is Sri Lanka's most iconic UNESCO-listed landmark.
 Make a grand entrance through massive lion’s paws carved out of stone then tackle the 1200 steps all the way to the top, where dazzling panoramic views of lush Sri Lankan jungle await.
 This afternoon, rest your legs as you drive to remote Gal Oya, the most untouched of all of Sri Lanka’s wildlife sanctuaries.
 Your home for the next two nights is a spectacular glamping site nestled in wild Rathugala, a majestic mountain-locked village inhabited by the Veddas — the last indigenous people of Sri Lanka.

 Day 4